AlanYahpi/Bindis/README.md

 ### Recomendations
 - Undestand hexdecimal representation of binary values so you can make your values less verbose (**0xFF** *[4 digits]*  =  **0b11111111** *[10 digits]*)
-- Use python shell to try values
+- Use python shell to try value conversion between binary and hexadecimal
 - Bindis can be more comfortabe in a good tiling window manager, make one that match your thinking model.
 Example of my test workspace